Sinapse-Energia/bootloader-stm32/README.md

 The requirements are divided by flow diagram elements

 ## Process - Start

+1. The Bootloader should be executed after each start / restart of the Sinapse Device before the main program
+2. The Bootloader should take maximum X (TODO) seconds if there is not a new FW to be downloaded
+3. The Bootloader should take maximum Y (TODO) minutes if there is a new FW to be downloaded
+4. The Bootloader should start in the memory address AAAAAA (TODO) and should occupy maximum Z (TODO) KB of flash memory
+5. The Bootloader will be installed during the fabrication process and will not be updated during the device longlife.
+This fact could change in future versions but is out of the scope.

 ## Process - Check FTP folder connection through ETH or WIFI
 ## Decision - FTP folder connection through ETH or WIFI
 ## Decision - GPRS enabled